OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-035.md

 ## Psalm 35:10

-> All my bones will say, “Lord, who is like You,
+> All my bones will declare, “Lord, who is like You,
 > Who rescues the afflicted from one who is too strong for him,
 > And the afflicted and the poor from one who robs him?”